anthobarbarich/pc2020/content/practical.md

     at the entrance.
   question: OK SO NO DRUGS ALLOWED?
 camping:
-- answer: "We provide a campsite next to the festival grounds on the domain of Ribaucourt.\n\nParadise City is the first festival offering a comfortable and super sustainable camping experience.
-You can rent a tent on our webshop.(https://shop.paylogic.com/124808/17501/accommodation)\n\nIf you decide to bring your own, you’ll have to pay a warranty.
-At the end of the festival, you’ll get it back after we confirm that you left your camping place clean and tidy.  \n\nAs you may know, every year a lot of stuff is left behind on festival campsites after a festival is finished.
+- answer: "We provide a campsite next to the festival grounds on the domain of Ribaucourt.\n\nAs you may know, every year a lot of stuff is left behind on festival campsites after a festival is finished.
 This includes bottles and glasses, but also tents!
 To be more specific: 1 in 4 people leave their tent behind on the various campsites worldwide!
 People feel hungover and tired, and don’t feel like folding up their tent.
 As you can imagine this causes a lot of waste and it is not all too good for the environment… after only a single use all these tents will go to the garbage dump!\n\nNo worries, we’ve got you covered: meet our circular camping where each camper has the opportunity to rent recycled camping gear!
 How cool is that? \n\nTo access the campsite, you must be in possession of a valid camping wristband.
 You will receive your wristband at the campsite cash register."
   question: WHERE TO STAY DURING THE FESTIVAL?
 - answer: Only on Holiday tickets.
 Not on Day and Weekend tickets.
 If you forgot to order your camping ticket, a camping upgrade is available.